corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-contract.md

 }
 ```

-## Create the `BasketOfAppleContract`
+## Create the `BasketOfApplesContract`

-The `BasketOfAppleContract` has two intentions:
+The `BasketOfApplesContract` has two intentions:

 * Farmer Bob creates the basket of apples.
-This intention is expressed by the `packToBasket` command.
+This intention is expressed by the `packBasket` command.
-* Peter redeems the `BasketOfApple` state.
+* Peter redeems the `BasketOfApples` state.
 This intention is expressed by the `Redeem` command.

 The rules inside the `verify` method in the `requireThat` Corda DSL helper method are:

-* For the `packToBasket` command:
+* For the `packBasket` command:

-  * This transaction should only output one `BasketOfApple` state.
+  * This transaction should only output one `BasketOfApples` state.
-  * The output of the `BasketOfApple` state should have a clear description of the apple product.
+  * The output of the `BasketOfApples` state should have a clear description of the apple product.
-  * The output of the `BasketOfApple` state should have a non-zero weight.
+  * The output of the `BasketOfApples` state should have a non-zero weight.

 * For the `Redeem` command: